EmpiricalSEConcordia/Refactoringminer-Astdiff-Exporter/README.md

 ```

 ## Interesting Use Cases
-Checkout our wiki to find more interesing use cases.
+Checkout our wiki to find more interesing [examples](https://github.com/EmpiricalSEConcordia/Refactoringminer-Astdiff-Exporter/wiki/Examples)